 In this paper we are interested in a single-pass decoding setup which is suitable for the online speech recognition scenario.
 Thus the use of speaker adaptive feature transform techniques like fMLLR during test conditions is not viable.
-The use of data augmentation techniques is to learn a network that is stable to different perturbations of the data is desirable in this scenario.
+The use of data augmentation techniques to learn a network that is stable to different perturbations of the data is desirable in this scenario.
 In [23], speed perturbation of the training data was done to emulate vocal tract length perturbations and speaking rate perturbation.
 This was shown to provide 4.3% relative improvement across several LVCSR tasks.
+This data augmentation technique was adopted here.
+Three copies of the training data corresponding to speed perturbations of 0.9, 1.0 and 1.1 were created.